mozilla/github-org-scripts/README.md

 ### old_repos.py
 Generate a list of empty (should be deleted) repositories as well as untoched repos (might need to be archived).

+### repos_without_teams

+List all repositories that do not belong to a team.
+Use -h for more info.

 ## Auth
 The API calls need you to authenticate.
 Generate a "personal access token" on the github settings page, then create a file ``.credentials`` like this: